 The Purpose of Eschatological Myths at Mount Shasta

-In times of crisis apocalyptic, and messianic myths re-emerge and promise the hope of a new world.
+In times of crisis, apocalyptic and messianic myths re-emerge and promise the hope of a new world.
 These movements usually focus on a prophetic leader and project a catastrophic end of the world.
-Commonly found is the promise of a return of a culture hero to lead the battle against evil.
-For Mount Shasta, these myths provide a context for channeling spirits who may promise humankinds reunification with star people, or extraterrestrials.
+Commonly found is the promise of a return of a cultural hero to lead the battle against evil.
+For Mount Shasta, these myths provide a context for channeling spirits who may promise humankind reunification with star people or extraterrestrials.

 In mythology, culture heroes are not responsible for creation but make the world fit for humans to live in; an example is Prometheus in Greek mythology, who provides fire technology to humankind.
 In Christian beliefs, like many millenarian and messianic movements, there is an expected end of the world and renewal of heaven and earth.
 Similar beliefs are common in Zoroastrianism regarding the Last Judgment and the salvation of the world.